danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * Most document databases, and the JSON support in relational databases, **do not enforce any schema on the data in documents**.
 XML support in relational databases usually comes with optional schema validation.
 No schema means that arbitrary keys and values can be added to a document, and when reading, clients have no guarantees as to what fields the documents may contain.

 * Document databases are sometimes called `schemaless`, but that’s misleading, as the code that reads the data usually assumes some kind of structure—i.e., there is an `implicit schema`, but it is not enforced by the database [20].
-A more accurate term is `schema-on-read` (the structure of the data is implicit, and only interpreted when the data is read), in contrast with `schema-on-write` (the traditional approach of relational databases, where the schema is explicit and the database ensures all written data con‐ forms to it) [21].
+A more accurate term is `schema-on-read` (the structure of the data is implicit, and only interpreted when the data is read), in contrast with `schema-on-write` (the traditional approach of relational databases, where the schema is explicit and the database ensures all written data conforms to it) [21].

 * Schema changes have a bad reputation of being slow and requiring downtime.
 This reputation is not entirely deserved: `most relational database systems execute the ALTER TABLE statement in a few milliseconds.` MySQL is a notable `exception`—it **copies the entire table on ALTER TABLE, which can mean minutes or even hours of downtime when altering a large table—although various tools exist to work around this limitation [24, 25, 26].**